 This question, as in most questions is a personal one for many.
 For some, the thought of travelling alone terrifies them.
 The big unknown is always a fear factor, even for the most experienced traveler.
 Managing that fear level with information and confidence is what separates the strong lone travelers from the rest.

 I believe we are often very influenced by our backgrounds which includes experiences alone or with others.
 These experiences have summed up to conclusions and have resulted in our subsequent decisions.
 Those decisions include asking ourselves how far we are willing to travel away from home, if at all and why?
 Since I was young, travel had weaved its way into my DNA through trips alone, with family and friends.
 I often believe the urge to travel comes from within.
-A yearning for more that keeps itching at you until you satisfy it by clicking that confirm button in order to book that next adventure!
+A yearning for more that keeps itching at you until you satisfy it by clicking that airline reservation confirm button in order to book that next adventure!

 Whether you are single or with a partner, traveling alone can have its soul benefits.
 When you travel alone there is a peace that comes with it.
 That peace brings with it clarity that develops throughout the trip and long after.
 There are a few aspects to traveling alone that I think is important to point out.